 Reading guidebooks and blogs you learn that La Paz is uniquely located and a hive of activity and adventure.
 But Sucre…so many people who go there seem to stay and never want to leave.
 To make a comfortable choice you need to take a hard look at your needs.

 La Paz or Sucre?

 Your route is the first thing you need to think about when making your decision.
 How are you going to get there?

-If flying, La Paz will obviously have far superior connections, but you will have no time at all to acclimatise to its mountainous location, meaning that altitude sickness is all but guaranteed.
+If flying, La Paz will obviously have far superior connections.
+However, you will have no time at all to acclimatise to its mountainous location, meaning that altitude sickness is all but guaranteed.
 Sucre, being a much smaller city with a basic airport, does not offer direct international connections.
-However, it is possible to find flights via either La Paz or Santa Cruz.
+Despite this, it is possible to find flights via either La Paz or Santa Cruz.

-Coming overland from Peru (from Cusco or Lake Titicaca) or Chile (from Arica) will give you time to acclimatise, particularly if you have already been at altitude prior to your arrival in La Paz.
-On the other hand, buses from Uyuni will take you to Potosi from where it is only a 2-3 hour shared taxi ride on to Sucre.
+Coming overland from Peru (from Cusco or Lake Titicaca) or Chile (from Arica) will give you time to acclimatise to La Paz.
+On the other hand, buses from Uyuni will take you to Potosi.
+From there it is only a 2-3 hour shared taxi ride on to Sucre.

 Where are going to?

-La Paz is a better base in that it will combine well with trips to the Bolivian Amazon, Lake Titicaca and Peru (Cusco and/ or Arequipa), as well as Arica via Lauca National Park in northern Chile.
+La Paz is a better base in that it will combine well with trips to the Bolivian Amazon and Lake Titicaca.
+Peru (Cusco and/ or Arequipa), as well as Arica via Lauca National Park in northern Chile, are also itinerary possibilities.
 Sucre is not a transport hub, but it makes a more logical stopping off point if you are on your way to Brazil via eastern Bolivia.